TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Epsilon.md

 <br />

-To test the function, we select another Costume, fill all the fields and click on `"order"`:
+To test the functionality, we select another Costume, fill all the fields, and click the `"order"` button:

 <br />